 Meet Alice: Precision Health at Michigan Public Health

-December 21, 2017, Faculty, Biostatistics, Cancer, Chronic disease, Epidemiology, Epigenetics, Genetics, Health Informatics, Heart Disease, Mental Health, Michigan, Opioids, Practice, Precision Health, Research, Statistics
+December 21, 2017, Biostatistics, Faculty, Biostatistics, Cancer, Chronic disease, Epidemiology, Epigenetics, Genetics, Health Informatics, Heart Disease, Mental Health, Michigan, Opioids, Practice, Precision Health, Pregnancy, Research, Statistics, Women's Health

 You've actually met Alice already.
 She's on the cover of this issue with her mother and grandmother.
 They're also on the facing page, where you can read a bit about them and some of the basic information that could be entered into a precision health database.